-On a quiet stretch of beach along the coast of Bohai Bay in northern China, OPEN designed two art spaces: one hidden in the sand dunes, like mysterious caves; one rising out of the sea, like a solitary piece of rock.
-A long walkway stretching in between connects the sand and the sea, the art and the people.
-The two spaces create a silent dialogue by the sea.
+Two art museums on a quiet beach along the coast of Bohai Bay in northern China: one hidden in the sand dunes, like mysterious caves; one rising out of the sea, like a solitary rock.
+A long walkway in between connects the sand and the sea, the art and the people.
+The two museums create a silent dialogue by the sea.

 The “rock” is formed by two lines: one perpendicular to the shore, the other perpendicular to true north, with a 15-degree angle in between.
-This art space has the same shape in the plan as on the façade.
-Geometry and order, solitude and determination: this is a gallery that opens up to the ocean, with a single workshop that serves as an artist’s retreat.
+This museum has the same shape in the plan as on the façade.
+Geometry and order, solitude and determination – the "rock" houses a gallery and a single workshop that also serves as an artist’s retreat.
 The path that links the “rock” to the shore is a path for the pilgrimage of art.
-This path is only revealed at certain times, with the right tide and in the right moment.
-Its fleeting presence is not unlike the discovery of one’s personal legend—it is there, but often it simply seems unattainable.
+It is only revealed at certain times, with the right tide and at the right moment.
+Observing its fleeting presence is not unlike the discovery of one’s personal legend—it is there, but may seem unattainable.

-The “rock” erupts out of the sea, enticing visitors to climb or to stop at some point along the way.
-Facing the sea, the gallery is open and transparent, extending from the interior to the exterior, reaching to the sky and to the sea.
-Attuned to the breathing of nature, this dock-like space is the place to receive artwork and visitors coming in from the sea.
+The “rock” emerges from the sea, and rises towards the sky.
+Facing the sea, the gallery is open and transparent, extending from the interior to the exterior.
+Attuned to the breathing of nature, the dock like semi-outdoor space is to receive artwork and visitors coming in from the sea.

-Here, only one piece of art is exhibited at a given time.
-The pilgrim, in solitary coexistence with the artwork, comes infinitely close to its spirit.
+This gallery only exhibits one piece of art at any given time.
+The art pilgrims, in solitary coexistence with the artwork, come infinitely close to its spirit.
 Behind the gallery, a hidden workshop is a retreat for the artist—a hermit on the sea.

 Location: Qinhuangdao, China